ScienceBoard: Evaluating Multimodal Autonomous Agents in Realistic Scientific Workflows: Experiments

 \paragraph{Performance Hierarchy.} Existing agents remain far from being capable of effectively assisting human scientists in completing real-world scientific exploration tasks.
-Even SOTA models, such as \texttt{GPT-4o} and \texttt{Claude}, achieve an average success rate of only 15\%.
+Even SOTA models, such as \texttt{GPT-5} and \texttt{Gemini-2.5-Pro}, achieve an average success rate of only 20\%.
 Across various settings, open-source counterparts can partially match proprietary models.
 However, they still exhibit markedly lower overall performance, with an average success rate of less than 12\% and approaching nearly 0\% in some task categories.
 The gap between agent and human performance underscores the limitations of the status quo and necessitates further research.

-\paragraph{Domain-Specific Performance Insights.} Across different scientific domains, we observe a performance imbalance.
-Most models achieve moderate task success rates on Algebra and Biochemistry tasks, but exhibit notable degradation on GIS and astronomy tasks.
-We attribute this to two key factors: (1) Interfaces: Most algebra and biochemistry tasks support both CLI and GUI execution, while GIS and astronomy tasks primarily rely on GUI-based interactions through mouse and keyboard actions.
-After planning, agents generally find it easier to execute CLI commands than to perform fine-grained GUI grounding—particularly when precise visual localization is required. especially when precise visual localization is required.
-(2) Task emphasis: The nature of geographical and astronomical tasks introduces unique challenges.
-Both maps and star charts contain dense visual elements, which make it difficult for agents to effectively identify and reason over relevant information.
-This also indicates that current VLMs possess very limited capabilities in complex 3D spatial reasoning.
+\paragraph{Domain-Specific Performance Insights.} Across domains, we observe clear performance imbalances: models perform moderately well on Algebra and Biochemistry but degrade notably on GIS and Astronomy.
+We attribute this to: (1) Interfaces: Algebra and Biochemistry tasks often support both CLI and GUI execution, whereas GIS and Astronomy rely mainly on GUI interactions.
+Agents generally handle CLI commands more reliably than fine-grained GUI grounding, which demands precise visual localization.
+(2) Task emphasis: Geographical and astronomical tasks involve dense visual elements (e.g., maps, star charts), making it difficult for agents to identify and reason over relevant information.
+This also indicates the limited 3D spatial reasoning ability of current VLMs.

 \paragraph{Impact of Different Observations.} Different observation modalities have a significant impact.
 Overall, \atree + screenshots setting yields the best performance.
 In other settings, Qwen2.5-VL performs exceptionally well under screenshot setting, which we attribute to its advanced GUI ability.
 Under \atree, the attribute information of elements allows LLMs to complete certain tasks by relying solely on textual observations.
 Meanwhile, we observe that the SoM sometimes introduces negative effects.
 It is likely that although SoM provides bounding boxes to ease grounding, scientific software often contains massive elements on screen (\textit{e.g.}, dense celestial objects and complex cosmic backgrounds), which introduces substantial noise and increases the difficulty of visual reasoning.